 *Videos have been posted to YouTube re: self-injury https://www.youtube.com/user/LoriVannCounseling

 NEWS: A Caregiver’s Guide to Self-injury book is available for purchase through the SHOP page or Amazon!
 It continues to receive great reviews from parents and professionals.

-NO GROUPS WILL MEET IN JULY
+NO GROUPS WILL MEET IN JUNE OR JULY

 Groups are offered throughout the month at 4020 Huffines Blvd., Carrollton.
 The Parents’ Group will be the 1st Monday and the 2nd Saturday of each month.

 Tarrant County Group is meeting in Southlake at 1723 East Southlake Blvd., Suite 120, Southlake.